-• Atrial fibrillation (AF) - this is a common arrhythmia caused by a disruption of the electrical messages that normally cause the heart muscle to contract.
+- Atrial fibrillation (AF) this is a common arrhythmia caused by a disruption of the electrical messages that normally cause the heart muscle to contract.
 The atria (top chambers of the heart) beat very quickly and are uncoordinated.
 This can make the flow of blood around the atrium 'turbulent', and the heart less efficient at pumping out blood.
 These uncoordinated messages can also become transferred to the lower chambers of the heart (the ventricles).
 This can cause a fast and irregular heart rhythm.
-Although in itself it is not life-threatening, it can cause uncomfortable palpitations (feeling your heart beating).
+Although in itself it is not life- threatening, it can cause uncomfortable palpitations (feeling your heart beating).
 However, the turbulent flow of blood can increase the risk of blood clots forming, which can increase the risk of a stroke.

-• Ventricular fibrillation (VF) - this is an arrhythmia where the contraction of the ventricles (lower chambers of the heart) is uncoordinated, and they 'quiver' rather than contract normally.
+Blood thinning drugs are used to reduce the risk of blood clots. - Ventricular fibrillation (VF) this is an arrhythmia where the contraction of the ventricles (lower chambers of the heart) is uncoordinated, and they 'quiver' rather than contract normally.
 This means that blood is not pumped out of the heart effectively.
-This is life-threatening as the heart suddenly stops beating (a cardiac arrest), and needs urgent medical attention.
+This is life-threatening as the heart suddenly stops beating (a cardiac arrest), and needs urgent medical attention. - Ventricular tachycardia (VT) this is an arrhythmia where the normal passage of electrical impulses in the heart is interrupted by an abnormal impulse coming from within the left ventricle.
+This can result in a fast heart rate.
+The can reduce the output from the heart and cause the person to feel dizzy or lose consciousness.